GeV-scale dark matter with $p$-wave Breit-Wigner enhanced annihilation: Results

-The impact of the various constraints on the parameter space of the dark photon model as displayed in Figs.~\ref{fig:resultsDM200MeV}\,-\,\ref{fig:resultsDM5GeV} can be summarized as follows.
-0.25cm \textit{Left branch solutions} 0.1cm For the left branch solutions, large $g_x$ values are constrained both by CMB and X-rays while accelerator searches for dark photons constrain the region at large kinetic mixing.
-When the dark photon is about 400 MeV, a constraint from decays of light mesons into dark photons applies as well, the allowed parameter space corresponds to a narrow region with $\epsilon$ roughly between $10^{-6}< \epsilon < 2\times10^{-4}$ and $g_x< 10^{-4}$.
-The allowed region shifts toward higher value of $g_x$ as the mass of DM increases.
-In the specific case of $m_\phi=5\ {\rm GeV}$, there is an additional region that survives the X-ray and CMB constraints around $\epsilon\simeq 10^{-9}$ and $g_x \simeq 2\times 10^{-2}$.
+For the left branch solutions, large $g_x$ values are constrained both by CMB and X-rays while accelerator searches for dark photons constrain the region at large kinetic mixing.
+When the dark photon is about 400 MeV, a constraint from decays of light mesons into dark photons applies as well, the allowed parameter space corresponds to a narrow region with $\epsilon$ roughly between $10^{-6}< \epsilon < 5 \times10^{-4}$ and $g_x< 10^{-4}$.
+This allowed region shifts toward higher values of $g_x$ as the mass of DM increases.
+In the cases where $m_{\phi}$ is equal to 1 and 5~GeV, there is an additional region that survives both X-ray and CMB constraints in the ranges $8 \times 10^{-3} < g_{x} < 3 \times 10^{-2}$ (1~GeV) and $2 \times 10^{-2} < g_{x} < 0.3$ (5~GeV).
 Finally note that the direct detection constraint does not further restrict the parameter space.
-0.25cm \textit{Right branch solutions} 0.1cm For the right branch solutions which correspond to a larger $\Sigma_0^2$ that is a larger mass gap $\Delta=m_x-2\, m_\phi$, it is the region at low values of $\epsilon$ that is constrained by both X-rays and CMB while, as in the previous case, larger values of $\epsilon$ are constrained by accelerator searches for dark photons.
-Direct detection constraints are relevant in the large $\epsilon - g_x$ region of parameter space especially when $m_\phi=5\ {\rm GeV}$.
-Future nuclear recoil direct detection experiments such as SBC 1 ton could reach a sensitivity of $\sigma_N^{\rm SI} \simeq 10^{-45}\,{\rm cm^2}$~\cite{Akerib:2022ort} for DM masses around a few GeV.
-This corresponds to more than five (one) orders of magnitude improvement for a DM mass of 1 (5) GeV, allowing DD to significantly probe the allowed region.
-Again at $m_\phi=5\ {\rm GeV}$, there is a small region around $\epsilon \approx 10^{-10}$ that escapes CMB and X-ray constraints, It is expected that future CMB missions such as PIXIE or PRISM will probe this region.